aument-lang/aument/docs/tour.md

 You can also import a dynamically linked library.
 On Unix systems, these files end with `.so`.
 On Windows, these files end with `.dll`.
 See [`tests/dl-module`](/tests/dl-module) for an example of importing a C library from Aument.

+If the `.lib` extension is used, Aument will load the library with the extension corresponding to the platform's library extension.

 If a DLL supports subpath imports, the importer can specify which subpath they want to import:

 ```